mvolkmann/blog/src/smalltalk/smalltalk-methods.md

     ^self new setHeight: aHeight width: aWidth
 ```

-The `VRectangle` class can add the following instance methods:
+The `VRectangle` class can add the following instance methods.
+In method bodies that contain more than one expression,
+the expressions are separated by the period character (`.`).

 ```smalltalk
 setHeight: aHeight width: aWidth